The Ultimate Guide to Permanent Hair Removal: Laser, IPL and Electrolysis

 Laser Hair Removal Side Effects

-One of the greatest treatments for hirsutism is the laser hair removal, however you must consider its possible side effects to assess how much it is worth it.
+Even if laser hair removal is a good option for semi-permanent hair removal for women with hirsutism, you must consider its possible side effects to assess if it’s really worth it.
 Some adverse effects may appear after the use of the laser light, however most are minimal and temporary.

 The skin’s usual reaction to the laser treatment includes redness and irritation, which can be accompanied by some swelling.
 However, it is a temporary effect that will disappear in the next few hours post-treatment.

-Laser hair removal is one of the safest and most comfortable techniques to solve the problem of excess body hair that women with hirsutism suffer, however, as it is a popular method there are numerous myths around which can make you believe something that is not true.
+Laser hair removal is one of the safest and most comfortable techniques to remove body hair semi-permanently for women with hirsutism.
+However, as it is a popular method, there are numerous myths around which can make you believe something that is not true.

 Here are the myths you need to know to decide if shaving can be a thing of the past or not from now on: